sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --browsertime.xvfb, --xvfb                              Start xvfb before the browser is started  [boolean] [default: false]
       --browsertime.xvfbParams.display, --xvfbParams.display  The display used for xvfb  [default: 99]
       --browsertime.visualMetricsPortable                     Use the portable visual-metrics processing script (no ImageMagick dependencies).  [boolean] [default: true]
+      --browsertime.enableProfileRun, --enableProfileRun      Make one extra run that collects the profiling trace log (no other metrics is collected).
+For Chrome it will collect the timeline trace, for Firefox it will get the Geckoprofiler trace.
+This means you do not need to get the trace for all runs and can skip the overhead it produces.  [boolean]
       --browsertime.cjs, --cjs                                Load scripting files that ends with .js as common js.
 Default (false) loads files as esmodules.  [boolean] [default: false]
       --browsertime.tcpdump, --tcpdump                        Collect a tcpdump for each tested URL.
 The user that runs sitespeed.io should have sudo rights for tcpdump to work.  [boolean] [default: false]
       --browsertime.android, --android                        Short key to use Android.
 Will automatically use com.android.chrome for Chrome and stable Firefox.
 If you want to use another Chrome version, use --chrome.android.package  [boolean] [default: false]